ChristopherBarrington/seuratvis/README.md

 # run package

-At the moment this is not very strightforward and needs to be (dramatically) improved.
 The package expects the current workspace to contain:

-* a `Seurat` object named `seurat`
-* (optionally) a named `character` vector called `gene_names_to_description`, where names are gene IDs (ie the row names of `seurat`) and the values are a description of the gene
+* at least one `Seurat` object in the global- or a sub-environment.
+The global environment and any environments within global are searched for Seurat object which can be selected from the configure tab.

 ## clone this repository